lcurrit/CRA-Tailwind-Boilerplate/README.md

 ## Settings.JSON

 The 'settings.json' file is used to store Workspace settings for VS Code.
 These settings validate and save each file.
 (Not sure if we NEED this.)
+Additionally added setting to always save end of lines as "\n".

     {
       "editor.formatOnSave": true,
       "editor.codeActionsOnSave": {
     	  "source.fixAll": true
       },
         "eslint.validate": [
     	  "javascript",
     	  "javascriptreact",
     	  "typescript",
     	  "typescriptreact"
-      ]
+      ],
+      "files.eol": "\n"
     }

 ## Extensions.JSON